aagarwal4/bay-area-bike-share/README.md

-# bay-area-bike-share
-Analysis of the San Francisco Bay Area Bike Share Program
+# Bay Area Bike Share Recommendation App

+This project was done as a group project for Distributed Data Systems (MSAN 697) by Arpita Jena, Deena John, Anant Agarwal and Asmita Vikas.
+The presentation can be found [here](https://github.com/aagarwal4/bay-area-bike-share/blob/master/BikeShare_Slides.pdf).

+The code used for the prediction can be found [here](https://github.com/aagarwal4/bay-area-bike-share/blob/master/Predictions_code.ipynb).
+The application was developed [here](https://github.com/aagarwal4/bay-area-bike-share/tree/master/App%20dev%20files).